lilpaf/lilpaf/README.md

 ### :fountain_pen: Education

-I enjoy programming I have big intrest in games, AI, ML and the FinTech industry.
+I enjoy programming I have big intrest in games, AI and the FinTech industry.
 Cerently I am codeing on C# but I also have experence with Phyton and JS.

 | Coding Languages | Markup Languages |
 |------------------|------------------|